 Imagine becoming vastly wealthy overnight.
 Being a winner of a multimillion dollar lottery has to be incredible.
 It certainly is going to be a life-changing event for almost every single lottery winner.
-But what about when the prize is an astronomical sum of $100 million, $200 million or $300 million?
-Various Powerball lotteries have reached vast sums and lotteries elsewhere in the country may as well.
+But what about when the prize is an astronomical sum of $100 million, $300 million or even $500 million?
+Various Powerball and Mega Millions lotteries have reached vast sums and lotteries elsewhere in the country may as well.

 Future Powerball and state lottery ticket winners will become incredibly wealthy in an instant.
 Imagine being Joe Somebody and turning into Sir Joe the Magnificent overnight.
 Now imagine the unthinkable that Sir Joe could become Joe the Village Idiot in a very short time.
-Supposedly most lottery winners end up broke again.
+It has been widely reported that many lottery winners and many people who become filthy rich overnight end up broke again.
 That just doesn’t seem right at all.

 - One $168 million lotto winner was in the soup reportedly because of financial advice.

 24/7 Wall St. has decided to offer up 12 key things not to do if you are a lottery winner.

 We have looked around at many research papers and other articles on the matter about those who land in instant riches against all odds, and we have even considered what the lottery sites has issued as their own warnings and winners.
 It seems too cruel to imagine that many winners become losers.
 There is a saying that you should only have to get rich once.
 Some people just cannot help themselves in avoiding the many pitfalls of instant wealth.

 While many lists exist on what you should do if you win, it is surprising how few actual warnings are out there that can be used a scare-tactic guide that makes lottery winners do the right thing.
 Did you know that you might become a target if you are a lotto winner?
 Some people find instant enemies, and some people turn out to be their own worst enemy.